Three offers unlimited data on a range of price plans in the UK with inclusive personal hotspot and international roaming.

 If you’re joining Three on an all-you-can-eat data plan, it’s a straightforward process to keep your existing phone number.

 When your new phone or SIM card arrives from Three, fill out this form on Three’s website.
 After you submit your PAC Code, Three will schedule the transfer of your phone number (normally for the next working day).
-In the meantime, you’ll continue receiving a service from your old network.
+In the meantime, you’ll continue receiving a service from your old mobile network.

 For more information about transferring your phone number between networks, please see our guide to using a PAC Code.